JeremyIskandar/Robotics-A2/Light_Curtain_Function/README.md

+# Light_Curtain_Function
-# Example of how to implement light curtain from main (when envinronment and robot has been initalised already):
+An example of how to implement light curtain from main (when envinronment and robot has been initalised already):

 ```
 %% Light Curtain